haniballickedher/vorp-elections/README.md

 Setup :
 Add the elections folder to your resources
-Add "ensure elections" to your config
+Add "ensure democracy" to your config
 Run setup.SQL on your db.

 Command to see election results is \electionresults